arrgn/SFMLGame/README.md

 This is study project with a lot of bugs (check src/client.cpp:58 for example)

 # How to run
 This is a windows example.
-Project is x64.
+The project is x64 and uses vcpkg (be sure you have it added to the PATH).
 ```
 # Run bootstrap script
 .\bootstrap.bat %args%